Playdate (console): Season 2 (2025)

 Season Two is a bundle of 12 games which premiered from May 29 to July 3, 2025.
-It can be purchased via the on-device Catalog store or the official Playdate website for US$39.
-Like Season One, games are delivered to the console in batches of two per week.
-In addition to these games and unannounced prior to Season Two's premiere, all subscribers gained access to a black-and-white video streaming service, Blippo+ through the Playdate device.
-Blippo+ is an episodic, 11-week-long video series documenting the world and people of Blip, a faraway planet with technology similar to the Playdate, as they discover Earth through a "bend" in space.
+As with Season One, Season Two's games were delivered to the console in batches of two per week.
+In addition to these games and unannounced prior to Season Two's premiere, all subscribers gain access to a black-and-white version of Blippo+, an episodic, 11-week-long video series documenting the world and people of Blip, a faraway planet with technology similar to the Playdate, as they discover Earth through a "bend" in space.